Common sense must guide civilians in wartime, 1917 Navy secretary says

 Eigener Bericht des „Völkischen Beobachters“

-dr. th. b.
-Stockholm, 14.
-Dezember - Die Vernichtung der „Prince of Wales“ und der „Repulse“ hat für England erneut die Frage aufgeworfen, ob die ihm zur Verfügung stehenden Flugzeuge überhaupt zur Verteidigung der weit verstreuten britischen Machtstellung ausreichen.
+Die Vernichtung der „Prince of Wales“ und der „Repulse“ hat für England erneut die Frage aufgeworfen, ob die ihm zur Verfügung stehenden Flugzeuge überhaupt zur Verteidigung der weit verstreuten britischen Machtstellung ausreichen.
 Diese Frage wird in England lebhaft debattiert.
 Es sei aber kein Diskussionsthema, sondern ein sehr ernstes Produktionsproblem.
 Tatsache sei jedenfalls, schreibt man in London, daß wenigstens zur Zeit die japanische Luftwaffe den englisch-amerikanischen Luftstreitkräften überlegen sei.

 Die Schlagkraft der japanischen Luftwaffe, so heißt es in der gleichen Meldung, werde in London ganz offen als der bisher überraschendste Faktor des neuen Krieges bezeichnet.
-Die wirksame Zusammenarbeit zwischen der japanischen Flotte und Luftwaffe werde mit dem Zusammenspiel der deutschen Panzer- und Luftwaffenverbände verglichen, das im Westfeldzug die französischen Armeen und das britische Expeditionskorps außer Gefecht setzte.
+Die wirksame Zusammenarbeit zwischen der japanischen Flotte und Luftwaffe werde mit dem Zusammenspiel der deutschen Panzer- und Luftwaffenverbände verglichen, daß im Westfeldzug die französischen Armeen und das britische Expeditionskorps außer Gefecht setzte.
 Alle englischen Korrespondenten im Fernen Osten sind sich darüber einig, daß man in England die Qualität und Quantität der japanischen Flugzeuge und die Geschicklichkeit und Treffsicherheit der japanischen Flieger erheblich unterschätzt habe. „Der Wahnsinn, den Gegner zu unterschätzen“, so heißt es zum Beispiel in einer Meldung des „Daily Herald“, „wurde wieder einmal erwiesen.“

 Bemerkenswerte Eingeständnisse

 Wolken von Flugzeugen, so heißt es in einer weiteren Meldung aus Singapur, müßten jetzt nach dem Fernen Osten entsandt werden, ehe die Japaner weiter vorrückten.
-Gerade jetzt käme es darauf an, den Einsatz der britischen Luftwaffe auf die entscheidenden Punkte zu konzentrieren. „Nichts wird gewonnen“, so heißt es zum Beispiel in der „Yorkshire Post“, „wenn Wir Vermeiden würden, daß unsere Streitkräfte in Libyen weit besser gestellt wären, wenn sie eine überwältigende Überlegenheit in der Luft besäßen.
+Gerade jetzt käme es darauf an, den Einsatz der britischen Luftwaffe auf die entscheidenden Punkte zu konzentrieren. „Nichts wird gewonnen“, so heißt es zum Beispiel in der „Yorkshire Post“, „wenn wir Vermeiden würden, daß unsere Streitkräfte in Libyen weit bessergestellt wären, wenn sie eine überwältigende Überlegenheit in der Luft besäßen.
 Diese Hilfe hätte man ihnen geben können, wenn einige Geschwader der RAF, die damit beschäftigt waren, deutsche Städte anzugreifen, im Mittleren Orient eingesetzt worden wären.
 Die Bombardements in Deutschland sind im Hinblick auf die erzielten Ergebnisse reichlich kostspielig.
 Die über das Bombardement von Neapel veröffentlichten Bilder zeigen zwar, daß einige Schäden angerichtet wurden, daß aber Neapel keineswegs k. o. ist.“